HL7/US-Core/input/pagecontent/terminology.md

 ### Using Value Set Authority Center (VSAC)

-This guide links terminology directly to the FHIR® Terminology Service for VSAC Resources ([Value Set Authority Center (VSAC) - NIH](https://vsac.nlm.nih.gov/)) where applicable using a RESTful API service for accessing the VSAC value sets and supported code systems.
+This guide links terminology directly to the FHIR® Terminology Service for VSAC Resources ([Value Set Authority Center (VSAC)] where applicable using a RESTful API service for accessing the VSAC value sets and supported code systems.

   -  VSAC requires login using your own *UMLS API Key* to view the value sets.
 [VSAC UMLS Licensing information](https://www.nlm.nih.gov/vsac/support/usingvsac/requestumlslicense.html).
 (See the screenshots below)
   - The value sets in VSAC are specified using a VSAC value set OID.